paulscherrerinstitute/EtherCatEvr/README.md

 ### Loading/Bootstrapping the Initial Bitstream

 New hardware comes with blank flash and EEPROM storage devices.
-Thus, the first time the board is powered up the FPGA must be configured with JTAG and booted in EEPROM emulation mode:
+Thus, the first time the board is powered up the FPGA must be jumpered, configured with JTAG and booted in EEPROM emulation mode:

+  1. Install jumper on block J1 between pins 5-6 (marked 'On' on silkscreen).

+  2. Install jumper on JP2201 between pins 2-3 (closer to ethernet connector).

-  1. Set the DIP switch to the following positions
+  3. Set the DIP switch to the following positions

       A -> ON (ALELO_polarity in emulation mode)
       B -> ON (isolate EEPROM from Lan9254)